Should I Build A Tabular Model or an OLAP Cube?

 Do you need some help in working out what is best for you?

 Launching into the world of Enterprise BI solutions is daunting and challenging, but perhaps we can help you to determine the best way forward for you.
 Here at PTR we specialize in Microsoft Self-service and Enterprise BI solutions incorporating Azure Analysis Services and Power BI.
 We work with many clients in a wide cross section of industries helping to tackle the challenges of distributed data sets, dirty, unstructured data sources and the need to create a single trustworthy, "one truth" resource that can be confidently used to deliver enterprise wide visuals, reports and dashboards.
-Email Keith Doward to find out how we can help you.
+Email usto find out how we can help you.